 If you have purchased an Microsoft 365 license from Sage, you will have received a "getting started" email.
 To onboard this license, follow the steps in the email.

-To add an existing Microsoft 365 license to your Sage registration, you must:
+To add an existing Microsoft 365 license to your Sage registration

 - Confirm through this guide you have the supported license